vibh1608/DS_ML_1/README.md

 # DS_ML_1

 <p>
- 1. What are the three stages to build the hypotheses or model in machine learning?
-Ans.:-  The 3 stages of building hypothesis in machine learning are as follows-
+ 1. What are the three stages to build the hypotheses or model in machine learning?\n Ans.:-  The 3 stages of building hypothesis in machine learning are as follows-
 a) Model building,
 b) Model testing,